alcamiz/RevPrune/README.md

 <div align="center">

-# Alpha-Beta Pruning for Reversi in CUDA
+# RevPrune

-An implementation of alpha-bet pruning running on a CUDA gpu.
+An implementation of alpha-beta pruning running on a CUDA gpu.
 Uses built-in support for recursive functions, so it might not run on all graphic cards.